 NJSTS is connected to the Nordic network of STS research, which connects researchers within the field from all Nordic countries.
 The journal provides research, analysis and commentary from established and emerging themes in the Nordic STS communities, such as research on sustainable energy and climate change, information and communication technologies, gender studies, game studies, research on biotechnology and reproductive technologies, media studies, research on popular representations of science and the history of science and technology.

 The journal is separated into three sections: peer reviewed articles, book reviews and a miscellaneous section with dispatches, opinion pieces and other texts.
 Submissions to any and all three subsections are welcomed.
 All articles are double-blind peer-reviewed, and we aim to give first feedback to articles no later than 8 weeks after submission.

 Peer Review Process

 NJSTS uses a double-blind peer review process.
 A submission will typically be reviewed by two qualified peers with knowledge about the relevant theory and/or empirical situation described.
 Reviewers are asked to focus on the validity of the substantial arguments of the articles, rather than picking theoretical fights or discarding the arguments because of minor methodological gripes.
-We aim to have first editorial decision within two weeks after submisison, and reviews done within 8-10 weeks after that - basically, to give you a peer review within two and a half months after you have submitted.
-We are lucky enough to have a large network of scholars with a wide area of expertise that we can go to to recruit reviewers.
+We aim to have first editorial decision within two weeks after submission, and reviews done within 8-10 weeks after that - basically, to give you a peer review within two and a half months after you have submitted.
+We are lucky enough to have a large network of scholars with a wide area of expertise that we can go to recruit reviewers.

 NJSTS publishes two issues a year, with occasional special issues.